 At first, the idea of culturing and fermenting food at home can be a little unsettling.
 After all, most of us were brought up to put dairy products right back into the fridge after using them, or they’ll go bad!
 We tend to forget that yogurt, sour cream, and cheese…some of our favorite foods…are really pretty much just “bad” milk.
 The important thing is controlling the type of bacteria that multiply in the milk.
 This is why you culture, or “innoculate” the milk with the right sort of bacteria, before allowing it to ferment overnight.
 Left to its own devices, milk left out for 12 hours might make a nice yogurt…or might make a nasty mess of chunky, stinky slime.
 Heating the milk and culturing it with the proper yogurt starter are simply ways of insuring that the milk will do what you want it to do.

 You want your homemade yogurt to rest in a warm place while fermentation takes place.
 There are many ideas out there, from using a crock pot to wrapping it in a towel and keeping it in a cooler.
 I have consistently had success with leaving my yogurt overnight in the oven, with the light turned on.
+This homemade yogurt is a favorite at our house.
+Eat it for breakfast or lunch or it’s a great addition to sauces and salad dressings for dinner.

 Looking for more delicious real food recipes?
 I’ve got your back!